-The Power of Habit was written by Charles Duhigg who is a Pulitzer Prize-winning business reporter for the New York Times.
-The book has a simple principle which is about our habits and how we can change them.
+The Power of Habit was written by Charles Duhigg, a Pulitzer Prize-winning business reporter for the New York Times.
+The book has a simple principle about our habits and how we can change them.
 It tells that our habits never really disappear, but we can overwrite them to create new ones.
 The book was written in a creative and engaging way which could really catch the attention of those reading it.
-It is divided into three parts which are, The Habits of Individuals, The Habits of Successful Organizations, and The Habits of Societies.
+It is divided into three parts: The Habits of Individuals, The Habits of Successful Organizations, and The Habits of Societies.

-All in all, I can say that The Power of Habit is a good book.
+All in all, we can say that The Power of Habit is a great book.
 It provides a lot of insights on how good habits can be created and how bad habits can be changed.
-Though it has a lot of scientific studies and explanations in it, Charles Duhigg has written it in a creative and entertaining way which will not bore the readers.
-It is a motivational book, and I highly recommend it to anyone interested in changing their bad habits, as well as to those who are fascinated by how our brains work.
+Though it has a lot of scientific studies and explanations in it, Charles Duhigg has written it in a creative and entertaining way that will not bore the readers.
+It is a motivational book, and we highly recommend it to anyone interested in changing their bad habits, as well as to those who are fascinated by how our brains work.

 Also, remember to adopt the best habits that can help you live a healthy life.